• Skip to primary navigation

 When you take a live class, the instructor might give you a “shout-out” by saying your membership name.
 These are often given to those who have a birthday that day or have reached a milestone, like 500 rides.

 Peloton does have some outdoor rides filmed in real locations.
-There are some that feature no instructor, as well as trainer-led outdoor classes.
-Their library is growing, but it isn’t as lush as iFit’s outdoor content.
-We recommend Peloton more for users who really enjoy studio workout classes rather than outdoor cyclists hoping to get a similar experience to riding outside.
+There are some that feature no instructor (scenic rides), as well as trainer-led outdoor classes.
+However, we recommend Peloton more for users who really enjoy studio workout classes rather than outdoor cyclists hoping to get a similar experience to riding outside.

 Peloton Bike Plus Lanebreak